singnet/dev-portal/products/index.md

 ## [Request for AI Portal](https://rfai.singularitynet.io/) (RFAI)
 Allows user to request for AI services that are built and deployed onto the SingularityNET Network.
-Users can back requests with AGI tokens as a reward for having a service developed.
-The AGI tokens are transferred to the developer who submits a valid solution for the request.
+Users can back requests with AGIX tokens as a reward for having a service developed.
+The AGIX tokens are transferred to the developer who submits a valid solution for the request.

 ## [Publisher Portal]()
 Enables service developers to publish and manage their organizations and services in an easy and intutive manner.